search on Wind in the Woods Early Music, YouTube

 CHECK BACK OFTEN - THE INFORMATION BELOW IS SUBJECT TO CHANGE!

-programs and events
+programs and events presented by

-and Medieval/renaissance music
+and Renaissance music for

 The Merry Month of May

 The Piano Preparatory School, 41 Grange Hall Road